AhmadAL-Quraan/Core-C-libraries/README.md

 ## Description
-This project aims to re-create standard libraries in C
+This project aims to re-create standard library in C

 ## Instructions